-We are a team of native translators, revisers and project managers who strive every day to achieve excellence.
-The experience we have gained over the past 25 years has demonstrated to us that coordination between all the members of the team is essential to achieving the very highest quality within the shortest possible deadlines.
-We therefore continue to do training and endeavour to work alongside a stable group of translators who are able to deliver the high standards of quality that our clients expect of us.
+We are native translators, professional copy editors and project managers determined to deliver the best results every day.
+The experience of almost 30 years has shown us that the coordination between the members of the team, and all our translators and editors is fundamental for delivering the best quality in the shortest possible deadlines.
+We therefore engage in lifelong learning and make every endeavour to work alongside a stable group of translators who are able to deliver the high standards of quality that our clients expect of us.

 The PM will then be responsible for monitoring the project throughout the translation process.

 The PM examines the documentation sent in, the specific requirements of the project and of the client.

 The PM looks at any available reference materials and compiles it if thought necessary, and gives instructions to both the translator and editor.